ThoughtChewer/bible_studies/content/Bible Study 2 - Creation.md

 		- For example the two extra creation events both have seeds.
 		- Fruit trees seem randomly mentioned...
 I wander if that will be important?
 	- [[Genesis 1.1-2.3]] being poetry is probably not intuitive in English.
-		- e.g. In Hebrew, 1:1 has 7 words, 1:2 has 14 words, etc...
+		- e.g. In Hebrew, 1:1 has 7 words, 1:2 has 14 words, the 7th (last) paragraph has 3 lines which each have 7 words in them, repeated words, etc...
 	- Having a different [[Bible Study 2 - Creation#^hebrew-cosmology|cosmology]].
 - Temples:
 	- [[Genesis 1.1-2.3]] is full of temple language.
 		- Cosmic creation.
 		- Miniature images of the God.
+Basically idols.
 		- Gardens.
 	- Temples represent where Heaven and Earth meet.
 		- Reference the [[Bible Study 2 - Creation#^hebrew-cosmology|3 cosmology zones]].